20 Steps to a Chemical-Free Home

 Ditch the Scented Candles

-Because fragrance oils soften wax, they used to combat the problem by putting lead cores in the wicks to stiffen them.
+Because fragrance oils soften wax, they are used to combat the problem by putting lead cores in the wicks to stiffen them.
 Aromatherapy candles that are scented with synthetic oils release microscopic particles that can cause cancer and other health issues when inhaled.

 There are alternatives, such as beeswax candles or vegetable-based wax.
 They need to have cotton wicks to avoid the problem with lead or other dangerous additions.
 Keep the wicks trimmed to ⅛ inch to reduce soot.
 Most synthetic fragrances are loaded with harmful chemicals including phthalates, so if you want a scented candle, pick one that is fragranced with natural oils.